behraj/CCPL/README.md

-# CCPL
+# CMP
-This repo contain code for CCPL.
+This repo contain code for CMP.
 To run the code please follow the given instructions.